Salk Institute for Biological Studies: Laboratories, library

 Most of the laboratories and studies are named after the benefactors, such as the Sloan-Swartz Center for Theoretical Neurobiology and the Razavi Newman Center for Bioinformatics.
 A library that houses current periodicals, some books and computers is located on the 3rd level of the west end of the North building.
 The Conrad T. Prebys auditorium and the Trustees' Room are located in the basement of the east buildings of the institute.

 Concrete

 According to A. Perez, the concrete was made with volcanic ash relying on the basis of ancient Roman concrete making techniques, and as a result gives off a warm, pinkish glow.
 This "pozzolanic" concrete was then only vibrated as needed structurally, leaving a lightly textured wall face.
 The basement also houses the transgenic core.
 Each laboratory block has five study towers, with each tower containing four offices, except for those near the entrance to the court, which only contain two.
 A diagonal wall allows each of the thirty-six scientists using the studies to have a view of the Pacific, and every study is fitted with a combination of operable sliding and fixed glass panels in teak wood frames.
-Originally the design also included living quarters and a conference building, but they were never actually built.
+Originally the design also included living quarters and a conference building, but they were never built.